Ben624/389Rfall18/week/10/writeup/README.md

 payload = message + padding + malicious
 ```

 Following that, I sent a *2* since we want to use the notary's *Test a signature's validity* option.
 I then sent/received the provided *fake_hash* followed by the *payload* that was just created.
-I then received the data.
-I then surrounded the entire section in a loop that goes from *HASH_LOW*(6) to *HASH_HIGH*(15).
+I then received the data then surrounded the entire section in a loop that goes from *HASH_LOW*(6) to *HASH_HIGH*(15).
 I also changed *HASH_LOW* in the padding code to i so it would be different for each iteration in the loop.
 I also added the following code at the bottom of the loop:

 ```
 if 'Hello,' not in data: